IngmarBitter/defenders/md/Culture/ClimateChange.slides.md

 **Climate Change**
-   Change of climate or of the approved percepiton of it?
+   Change of climate or of the approved perception of it?

 <small><em><span class="current-date"></span></em></small><br>
 Ingmar Bitter, PhD